 Years ago, I heard Lou Holtz, a longtime college football coach give a motivational speech.
 He said there are three questions everyone should ask about their leaders . . .

-- Can I trust him?
+- Can I trust them?

-- Does he care about me?
+- Do they care about me?

 And no matter how trustworthy or competent, we have to know our leader cares about us.
-If they don’t care, and if we don’t know they care, we’ll second guess their competency or character when something goes wrong.
+If they don’t care, and even more important, if we don’t know they care, we’ll second guess their competency or character when something goes wrong.
 My friend is wrestling with choosing a surgeon for a precise and important procedure.
-He’s asking “Do I want a surgeon who’s done 5,000 of these, but doesn’t know me from Adam?
+He’s asking, “Do I want a surgeon who’s done 5,000 of these, but doesn’t know me from Adam?
 Or do I want a one who’s done 500, but I know cares about me?”

 If you’re struggling with your leader, ask these three questions.
 They may point you to the reason it’s not working and help you know what you need to talk through with that leader.
 Yeah, I know . . . some things just can’t be fixed, and you’d probably better have your resume ready before you go.
 But at least you’ll know why you’re uneasy, and you both can be alert for chances to make it better.

 If you want to play in the bonus round, turn the question on yourself.
 “When others look at me, do they see someone who can be trusted?
 Who knows what he’s talking about?
 Who cares about them?”
 Maybe ask a few people who know you, follow you, and whom you respect.
 But only ask these questions if you’re ready to hear the answers and if you’re serious about acting on what they tell you.

 Scripture: Not so with you.
 Instead, whoever wants to become great among you must be your servant (Matthew 20:26)

 Small group mentoring can help you engage your men, build your core group of leaders, and transform your church.
 Our free resources equip you with all the tools you need to launch a sustainable mentoring program.